AngelAvatar/Validation-of-turbulence-models-for-representing-pressure-coefficients.-Supplementary-Material/README.md

 # Validation-of-turbulence-models-for-representing-pressure-coefficients.-Supplementary-Material
 Supplementary material for the article titled "Validation of turbulence models for representing pressure coefficients for natural ventilation purposes on an isolated low-rise building".

+This document is the supplementary material for the article titled *Validation of turbulence models for representing pressure coefficients for natural ventilation purposes on an isolated low-rise building*.
+It provides further validation and analysis of turbulence models used to represent the pressure coefficients (\(C_P\)) on an isolated low-rise building, with the goal of assessing their applicability in natural ventilation design.

+The validation includes velocity and turbulence profiles within a computational domain without any building structure, demonstrating that the velocity profiles (\(u\)) and turbulence variables (\(I\), \(k\), \(\epsilon\), \(\omega\)) remain consistent across the domain.
+Additionally, contour maps of pressure coefficients on the building faces for various wind incidence angles are presented, obtained from CFD simulations.
+These results are compared to experimentally derived wall-averaged pressure coefficients.

+The document also includes local comparisons of the pressure coefficients obtained from the BDA and TPU databases, with CFD simulations.
+The accuracy of the turbulence models is assessed through the Normalized Mean Square Error (NMSE) and the Normalized Root Mean Square Error (\(\varepsilon\)).
+Furthermore, the analysis extends to local pressure coefficients along the horizontal and vertical centerlines of the building.
+Turbulent kinetic energy \(k\) and turbulent viscosity \(\nu_t\) fields are also examined, along with comparisons of flow streamlines for different wind incidence angles.

+Overall, this supplementary material provides a comprehensive evaluation of the turbulence models and their effectiveness in predicting pressure coefficients within the context of natural ventilation in buildings.